Privacy Information Notice

 RED C Research & Marketing Ltd was incorporated in 2003 and is an independently Irish owned company.
 RED C Group, with offices in Dublin, Dundalk and London is one of Ireland and the UK’s premier providers of research-based consultancy services.
 We have a responsibility to everyone who interacts with us and participates in research with us to ensure that we process their personal data with due care.
 RED C places data protection and privacy at the centre of our business and uphold this by having mandatory staff training and data protection, privacy and IT security policies in place to ensure that the business operates within all relevant legislative frameworks.

 Throughout this Privacy Notice, ‘we’, ‘us’ and ‘our’ refers to RED C Group.
 We share your information within the RED C Group where required in order to provide and improve our services and to comply with regulatory and legal requirements.

 What Personal Data Does RED C Collect And Why?

 Personal data is the information that identifies you, such as your name, email or postal address.
 RED C collect and process personal data as part of the services we provide.
 This incorporates both online and physical data that allows a person to be identified.
-We make every effort to minimise the personal data we process and limit it to what is required to undertake a particular function or service offering.
+We limit the personal data that we process to what is required to undertake a particular function or service offering.

 The following is the types of personal data we collect and the reasons why: